tardis-sn/stardis/docs/physics/physics_of_stardis.rst

 Opacities
 =========

 To determine an output spectrum, we need to understand how photons of light move through the atmosphere and what interactions they experience.
 Opacity is a measure of how likely it is that light will be scattered or absorbed by some material, like the stellar plasma, per unit distance it travels.
-This is contributed to by several mechanisms, which are described below.
+This is contributed to by several mechanisms, which are described :ref:`below<Opacity Sources>`.

 ---------------
 Opacity Sources